Cultural and linguistic diversity

-Deakin University has hosted three very successful Iftar dinners, in 2011, 2013 and 2014.
-These were held in partnership with the Australian Intercultural Society (AIS), Professor Fethi Mansouri of the Centre for Citizenship and Globalisation, and the Deakin University Islamic Society.
+Deakin University has hosted four very successful Iftar dinners, in 2011, 2013, 2014 and 2015.
+These were held in partnership with the Australian Intercultural Society (AIS), Professor Fethi Mansouri of the Centre for Citizenship and Globalisation, and the Deakin University Student Islamic Society.

 These events have demonstrated the University's capacity to contribute to social harmony, the celebration of diversity and the promotion of intercultural dialogue and friendship in Victoria.